wookayin/gpustat/README.md

 pip install gpustat
 ```

-If you don't have root privilege, please try installing `gpustat` on user namespace: `pip install --user gpustat`.
+If you don't have root (sudo) privilege, please try installing `gpustat` on user namespace: `pip install --user gpustat`.

 To install the latest version (master branch) via pip: